-On Februry 20th, APPG Co Chair led the first parliamentary debate on basketball in five years.
+On February 20th, APPG Co Chair Alex Sobel MP led the first parliamentary debate on basketball in five years.
 The focus of the debate was to address the historic funding shortfal for Basketball's elite game.
 Despite the clear inclusivity and popularity of basketball it is among the least funded sports in the UK, having received less than half the amount of funding as hockey since 2009.
 Alex, and other MPs, pushed the Sports Minister to provide the funding necessary to support a variety of sports which offer great opportunities to people from all walks of life.

 MPS: INVESTING IN BASKETBALL A REAL SLAM DUNK